1313e/e13Tools/docs/source/user/colormaps.rst

     :align: center
     :name: heat_viscm

-The *heat* colormap is an equivalent to how temperature differences are often shown on thermal cameras.
+The *heat* colormap is a visual representation of the typical blue/orange gas flame.
 It covers the full lightness range and mainly uses the colors blue/purple and orange.
 It should mainly be used for representing information where the center values are important.